 Managing a trust effectively is crucial for protecting your family’s future.
-A trust is a legal arrangement where assets are held and managed by one person or people (the trustee) to benefit another person or people (the beneficiary).
+A trust is a legal arrangement where assets are held and managed by one or more people (the trustees) for the benefit of others (the beneficiaries).
+In England and Wales, trust law has existed for over 800 years — it’s one of the most powerful tools available for protecting family wealth.

 We will guide you through the process, providing step-by-step advice on managing a trust.
-By exploring the different types of trusts and their purposes, we can help you make informed decisions about your estate planning.
+By exploring the different types of trusts, their purposes, and the specific legal and tax obligations trustees face in England and Wales, we can help you make informed decisions about your estate planning.

 Key Takeaways

-- Understand the role of trustees and beneficiaries in trust governance.
+- Understand the role of trustees and beneficiaries in trust governance under English and Welsh law.

-- Learn about the different types of trusts and their purposes.
+- Learn about the main types of trusts — discretionary, bare, and interest in possession — and when each is appropriate.

-- Find out how to administer a trust according to the settlor’s wishes.
+- Find out how to administer a trust according to the settlor’s wishes and the terms of the trust deed.

 Understanding Trusts and Their Purpose

 Understanding trusts is crucial for effective asset protection and family financial planning.
-Trusts are set up for various reasons, including controlling and protecting family assets, managing assets for minors or incapacitated individuals, and tax planning.
+Trusts are set up for various reasons, including controlling and protecting family assets, managing assets for minors or vulnerable individuals, tax-efficient inheritance tax planning, and shielding property from care fees, divorce, and bankruptcy.

 What Is a Trust?

-A trust is a legal arrangement where one party, known as the settlor, transfers assets to another party, the trustee, to manage for the benefit of the beneficiaries.
-The trustee has a fiduciary duty to act in the best interests of the beneficiaries, making decisions that align with the trust’s objectives and the settlor’s wishes.
+A trust is a legal arrangement — not a legal entity — where one party, known as the settlor, transfers assets to trustees, who then hold and manage those assets for the benefit of the beneficiaries.
+Crucially, in English law, the trust itself has no separate legal personality.
+The trustees are the legal owners of the trust assets, and they owe a fiduciary duty to act in the best interests of the beneficiaries, making decisions that align with the trust’s objectives and the settlor’s wishes as expressed in the trust deed.

 Types of Trusts Available

-For more detailed information on trusts, you can visit The Law Society website.
+For more general information on trusts, you can visit The Law Society website.

 Why Set Up a Trust?